Quick answer by level

 Can you ruck every day?

-However, daily rucking works best only for experienced ruckers during specific challenges or for people doing very light 30-minute strolls.
+The simple rule: easy daily rucking can be a movement habit; hard daily rucking becomes overuse training.
 The benefits of rucking come from the training stimulus, and training stimulus requires recovery to produce adaptation.
 Skip recovery, and you're just accumulating fatigue without getting stronger, faster, or more resilient.

 Beginners attempting daily rucking run into three problems.
 First, they lack the conditioning base to recover quickly from daily loaded walking.
 Second, they often don't load conservatively-they'll push heavier weights or faster paces on their "easy" days.
 Third, they ignore the first sign of overtraining and continue until they hit an injury or burnout.